The Guide to the Tongan Culture for Travellers

 Sunday is a day of rest in Tonga, where it’s illegal to do business transactions, to play sports/exercise and to do most chores.

-This means that most of the country shuts down on a Sunday, with the exception of essential services like hospitals and bakeries, as well as very particular tourism businesses such as resorts, including their restaurants and activities.
-That’s why you find that some of Tongatapu’s outer island resorts put on more day trips to their resort on a Sunday.
+This means that most of the country shuts down on a Sunday, with the exception of essential services like hospitals, as well as very particular tourism businesses such as resorts, including their restaurants and activities.

-If you are not staying in a resort or are outside of a tourist area, note that it is not acceptable to go swimming, do kayaking, do laundry, go running, etc. This also will mean that you won’t be able to buy food from stores, so prepare in advance.
-There are no public travel services operating on a Sunday.
+If you are not staying in a resort or are outside of a tourist area, note that it is generally not acceptable to go swimming, kayaking, do laundry, go running, etc. This also will mean that you won’t be able to buy food from stores, so prepare in advance.
+No public travel services operate on a Sunday.

-Learn about some things to do on a Sunday in 5 Things to Do in Tonga on a Sunday.
+Learn about some things to do on a Sunday, as well as the nuanced rules between island groups, in the 10 Things to Do in Tonga on a Sunday.

 The Ways to Experience the Tongan Culture When Visiting Tonga